openflighthpc/flight-control/README.md

 **Note**: the version of the dokku-redis plugin on our hosting instances is outdated, and so to prevent issues `config/initilizers/resque.rb` includes logic to ensure Control can successfully communicate with the (old) version of redis.
-If we update dokku-redis and then the version of reddis this will likely no longer be required.
+If we update dokku-redis and then the version of redis this will likely no longer be required.

 ## Visualiser